HenryBChan/ollama_911/README.md

    * Integrate NLP Pipelines: Include advanced preprocessing for better user input handling.
    * Deploy: Use Docker or cloud platforms (e.g., AWS, Azure) for production use.
 Would you like help refining this plan, customizing the RAG pipeline, or expanding the emergency procedures?

+TODO:
+   * fix the tts
+   * build a pygame frontend user interface.
+We want to have button that is enabled when user can click to speak.
+The button is a phone handset image.
+When user depresses the button and holds the button down, the microphone is recording.
+When user releases the button the recording stops.
+When user is speaking on the pygame frontend we have a little spectrum visualization of the user speaking.
+On the reverse side when the backend places a recording back from a tts engine, there is a seperate spectrum to visualize the speach being sent back to the user.